rhdtownsend/msg/docs/source/appendices/grid-tools/synspec_to_specint.rst

-The :command:`synspec_to_specint` tool extracts an single intensity spectrum from a :file:`fort.18` data file produced by the SYNSPEC spectral synthesis package :ads_citep:`lanz:2003`, and writes it to a :fileref:`specint` file.
+The :command:`synspec_to_specint` tool extracts an single intensity spectrum from a :file:`fort.18` data file produced by the SYNSPEC spectral synthesis package :ads_citep:`lanz:2003`, and writes it to a :f-schema:`specint` file.
 It accepts the following command-line arguments:

 .. program:: synspec_to_specint